Empirical priors and posterior concentration in a piecewise polynomial sequence model: Concluding remarks

+This paper considered inference on a piecewise polynomial signal where the degree is known but the block structure is unknown.
+We developed an empirical Bayes posterior distribution that is simple and fast to compute and accompanied by a range of desirable theoretical results, including optimal posterior concentration rates and block selection consistency.
+The general results are new and, when specialized to cases that have been investigated by others in the literature, our assumptions and/or conclusions are as good or better than what is currently available.
+And, as our numerical results demonstrate, the strong theoretical properties of the proposed method carry over to real applications, where we see a considerable improvements compared to trend filtering, in particular, in cases where the underlying function being estimated is discontinuous or approximately so, like in Model~\ref{model:model6} above.

+There has been recent interest in cases where the signal is both piecewise constant and {\em monotone}; see, e.g., \citet{gao2017minimax} and \citet{guntuboyina.sen.2018}.
+Of course, the method developed above can be applied in cases where the piecewise constant signal is monotone, but it is not immediately clear how to incorporate monotonicity into the prior formulation directly.
+A clever alternative strategy to force the monotonicity constraint by projecting the posterior samples of $\theta$ from $\Pi^n$ onto the space of monotone sequences.
+That is, if $\theta \sim \Pi^n$, then set

+where $\Theta^\uparrow \subset \RR^n$ is the set of monotone sequences.
+This projection operation is just a function of $\theta$, albeit implicit, so there is a corresponding posterior distribution for the projection, which is called a {\em projection posterior}.
+General details about the projection posterior can be found in \citet{chakraborty.ghosal.proj}.
+Aside from inheriting many of the desirable properties of the original posterior, the projection posterior is also relatively simple to compute.
+The R package ``Iso'' \citep{R.iso} contains an implementation of the ``pool adjacent violators algorithm,'' or {\em PAVA} for short.
+So, all we have to do is generate samples of the piecewise constant $\theta$ from the posterior $\Pi^n$ and then apply the {\tt pava} function to project it onto the space of monotone sequences.
+Figure~\ref{fig:mono} shows the results of sampling from this projected posterior for a simulated data set, and the corresponding estimate appears to be quite accurate.

-An interesting possible extension of the work here is related to the formulation in \citet{fan.guan.piece}.
+Another interesting possible extension of the work here is related to the formulation in \citet{fan2018approximate}.
 Consider a graph $G=(V,E)$ and, at each vertex $i \in V$, there is a response $Y_i \sim \nm(\theta_i^\star, \sigma^2)$, but only a small number of edges $(i,j) \in E$ have $\theta_i^\star \neq \theta_j^\star$.
-That paper derives minimax bounds on the recovery rate that are analogous to those achieved here in the sequence model.
-The only obstacle preventing us from extending our analysis to this more general graph setting is the need to assign a prior distribution for the block structure $B$ in this more complex setting.
-For example, in a two-dimensional lattice graph, as might be used in imaging applications, one would need a prior on all possible ways that the lattice can be carved up into connected chunks, which is non-trivial.
-But given such a prior, the theoretical results described here would carry over directly.
+That paper derives bounds on the recovery rate analogous to those achieved here in the chain graph/sequence model.
+The only obstacle preventing us from extending our analysis to this more general setting is the need to assign a prior distribution for the block structure $B$ in this more complex graph.
+For example, in a two-dimensional lattice graph, as might be used in imaging applications, one would need a prior on all possible ways that the lattice can be carved up into connected chunks, which seems non-trivial.
+But given such a prior, we expect that the theoretical results described here would carry over directly.